dischinator/co20/README.md

 The co20 air sensor sold by conrad as co20 Luftqualitätssensor or by Velux as [Raumluftfühler](http://www.velux.de/produkte/lueftungsloesungen-belueftung/raumluftfuehler) features a chipset by AppliedSensor.
 It measures the general air quality.
+This package uses the USB HID abstraction layer to access the co20 stick.
+The co20 is automatically detected as HID device by OSX and Windows and can probably also be detected as HID device under Linux, tho I have not tried this yet.

 ## Requirements
 To build you need to have [HID API](http://www.signal11.us/oss/hidapi/) installed.